Skip to content

 print "/%s" % (name)

-# the data display function
+# data display function

 # data

-global dataTag
+global baliseDeDonnees

-# Is the current tag a data tag?
+# is the current tag a data tag?

-if not dataTag:
+if not baliseDeDonnees :

 return